JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 incredibly hip they don't have a sign or any outward indication of their existence.
 Number 164 was a frosted glass door between a dry-cleaner's and a Pakistani grocery store, propped open with a squashed Mountain Dew can.
-Lawrence opened the door, heart pounding, and slipped inside.
+Batman opened the door, heart pounding, and slipped inside.
 A long, dark corridor stretched away before him, with a single door at the end, open a crack, dim light spilling out of it.
 He walked quickly down the corridor, sure that there were cameras observing him.